monix/monix.io/docs/2x/reactive/observable-comparisons.md

-  of the type system, you can see that in its `Stream[F,O]`, where `O` is the output, but `F` represent the side-effects - Monix doesn't do this, because in case you want purity, it expects the side-effects to happen at the edges, much like the `IO` monad
+  of the type system, you can see that in its `Stream[F,O]`, where `O` is the output, but `F` represent the side-effects - Monix doesn't do this, because in case you want purity, it expects the side-effects to happen at the edges, much like the `IO` monad, and freely composable

 It's certainly a new and interesting approach, compatible with functional programming ideals.
 Where Monix is better: